Tallahassee, Florida: State capital

 Florida became an American territory in September 1821, in accordance with the Adams-Onís Treaty of 1819.

 The first session of the Legislative Council of the Territory of Florida met on July 22, 1822, at Pensacola, the former capital of West Florida.
 Members from St. Augustine, the former capital of East Florida, traveled 59 days by water to attend.
 The second session was in St. Augustine, and western delegates needed 28 days to travel perilously around the peninsula to reach St. Augustine.
 During this session, delegates decided to hold future meetings at a halfway point.
-Two appointed commissioners selected Tallahassee, at that point an Apalachee settlement (Anhaica) virtually abandoned after Andrew Jackson burned it in 1818, as a halfway point.
-In 1824 the third legislative session met there in a crude log building serving as the capitol.
+Two appointed commissioners selected Tallahassee, then an Apalachee settlement (Anhaica) virtually abandoned after Andrew Jackson burned it in 1818, as a halfway point.
+In 1824, the third legislative session met there in a crude log building serving as the capitol.

 From 1821 through 1845, during Florida's territorial period, the rough-hewn frontier capital gradually developed as a town.
 The Marquis de Lafayette, French hero of the American Revolution, returned to the United States in 1824 for a tour.
 The U.S. Congress voted to give him $200,000 (the same amount he had given the colonies in 1778), US citizenship, and the Lafayette Land Grant, 36 sqmi of land that today includes large portions of Tallahassee.
-In 1845 a Greek revival masonry structure was erected as the Capitol building in time for statehood.
+In 1845, a Greek revival masonry structure was erected as the Capitol building in time for statehood.
 Now known as the "old Capitol", it stands in front of the high-rise Capitol building built in the 1970s.

 Tallahassee was in the heart of Florida's Cotton Belt—Leon County led the state in cotton production—and was the center of the slave trade in Florida.
 During the American Civil War, Tallahassee was the only Confederate state capital east of the Mississippi River not captured by Union forces, and the only one not burned.
 A small engagement, the Battle of Natural Bridge, was fought south of the city on March 6, 1865, just a month before the war ended.